Hi! I’m Mary Collis.

 I see myself as an evidence-based nutritionist.
 Most days I read an article or two from a science journal on the topic of nutrition to learn about what the latest findings are and consider how I could apply them in practice.
 Often the old ideas are good, but the new research refines them and helps us apply them in sharper, sometimes more effective ways.
 Which means better results faster and at lower cost.

-Mary has recently graduated from the first part of a double degree from the Australasian College of Natural Therapies with an Advanced Diploma in Nutritional Medicine.
+Mary graduated from the first part of a double degree from the Australasian College of Natural Therapies with an Advanced Diploma in Nutritional Medicine.
 (ACNT is one arm of Torrens University in Adelaide.)
-In 2017 she will then be continuing on to complete her Bachelor of Health Sciences in Nutrition.
+She is currently completing her Bachelor of Health Sciences in Nutrition and Dietetics at Endeavour College.

 Mary also holds a Bachelor of Arts degree in German and History and a Master of Arts in Linguistics (German) from the University of Sydney, graduating in 1991 with Honours.
 She graduated from the University of New England in 1999 with a Diploma of Education (German and ESL), and is a qualified high school teacher.

-Mary grew up on various cattle and sheep farms in north west NSW (the scene above is of the view from their farmhouse).
+Mary grew up on various cattle and sheep farms in north-west NSW (the scene above is the view from their farmhouse).
 She grew up on a largely whole foods diet, rich in animal foods – meat and dairy.
 Her about-turn to a largely plant-based diet during her nutritional training points to the abundance of evidence indicating this as the correct diet for the human species.

-Mary also works as a volunteer in the Creative Ministries department at her church, playing the keyboard in a band, and also in the Pastoral department working with the pastoral team.
+Mary also works as a volunteer in her church, playing keyboard in the band and working with the pastoral team.
 For fun, she goes stand-up paddling at the beach and snow skiing as often as possible.

-Follow further posts about me and my diet at: Why I switched from a Meat and Dairy-based Western Diet and became Vegetarian
+Follow further posts about me and my diet: Why I switched from a Meat and Dairy-based Western Diet and became Vegetarian